Automattic/vip-go-ci/README.md

 The last parameter can be specified as 'any' to allow posting to any branch.

+You can limit what Pull-Requests the generic support message are posted to, given data from the repo-meta API and a criteria specified on the command line.
+This feature depends on the repo-meta API being configured.

+For example:

+> ./vip-go-ci.php --post-generic-pr-support-comments=true --post-generic-pr-support-comments-string="This ..." --post-generic-pr-support-comments-branches="master" --post-generic-pr-support-comments-repo-meta-match="support_message=true,support_plan=true"

+With the `--post-generic-pr-support-comments-repo-meta-match` parameter added, `vip-go-ci` will look at the data returned by the repo-meta API, and check if these fields and their values are found in there for at least one entry.
+If so, the generic support message will be posted, and not otherwise.

 ### Support labels

 `vip-go-ci` can put labels on Pull-Requests indicating level of support provided.
 With this feature configured, `vip-go-ci` will attach a label to every new Pull-Request that does not have it.
 For this to work, it will need access to a `repo-meta API` that needs to be available and `vip-go-ci` has to be configured to work with.